binaryage/asepsis-web/index.md

 #### Does it work with OS X 10.9 (Mavericks) ?

 > Yes, since Asepsis 1.4.
-> Asepsis 1.3.2 does not work with OS X 10.9 and the installer refuses to install.
+> Asepsis 1.3.2 does not work with OS X 10.9 and the installer will refuse to install.

-#### Could this be ported to Snow Leopard?

-> Probably yes.
-Pre-Lion DesktopServicesPriv calls File Manager APIs from CoreServices.
-Technically the same approach could be done to File Manager.
-Actually this is what TotalFinder (prior to version 1.3) did under Snow Leopard using mach_override.
-I'm not going to implement it for Snow Leopard because I've already switched to Lion personally.

 #### What if .DS_Store file is already present in a folder?